appuio/nodebb-s2i/README.md

 This repository contains the S2I scripts for building and running [NodeBB](https://github.com/NodeBB/NodeBB) on OpenShift.
-It basically is a NodeJS application which builds perfectly whith the official [NodeJS S2I builder](https://github.com/NodeBB/NodeBB).
+It basically is a NodeJS application which builds perfectly with the official [NodeJS S2I builder](https://github.com/NodeBB/NodeBB).
 The only thing modified in the scripts in this repo is the call of `./nodebb build` before starting NodeBB in the `run` script.